 In 1997 Jacob happened to get off the train in Port Elizabeth, where he met Banks Gwaxula in a shebeen, or local bar.
 They formed a lasting friendship and together they talked about building a comprehensive education/health program in a South African township.
 Two years later, they started off and started small, distributing academic supplies to needy children.

 Today, their mission and reach has dramatically expanded.
-Jacob is president of the Ubuntu Education Fund, providing life-saving medical services and essential educational resources to thousands of orphaned and vulnerable children and their families.
+Jacob is president of the Ubuntu Pathways, providing life-saving medical services and essential educational resources to thousands of orphaned and vulnerable children and their families.
 In simple terms, Ubuntu strives to give them “what all children deserve—everything.”

 Its eco-friendly, 25,000 square-foot headquarters in the Zwide township in Port Elizabeth, enables Ubuntu to provide comprehensive services under one roof, including a pediatric HIV clinic, pharmacy, classrooms, computer labs, theater, and rooftop garden.
 A child can walk into the building to speak with a counselor or meet with a doctor.
 She can snack on fresh vegetables, take a yoga class, study with her English tutor, and leave feeling valued.